 There are virtually no serious health risks in Dubai (unless you include the traffic).
 The city is well equipped with modern hospitals, while all four- and five-star hotels have English-speaking doctors on call 24hr.
 Tap water is safe to drink, while even the city’s cheapest curry houses and shwarma cafés maintain good standards of food hygiene.
 The only possible health concern is the heat.
 Summer temperatures regularly climb into the mid-forties, making sunburn, heatstroke and acute dehydration a real possibility, especially if combined with excessive alcohol consumption.
 Stay in the shade, and drink lots of water.

-There are pharmacies all over the city, including a number run by the BinSina chain which are open 24hr.
-These include branches on Mankhool Road just north of the Ramada hotel; on the Creek side of Baniyas Square (in the building on the east side of the Deira Tower); in southern Jumeirah at the turn-off to the Majlis Ghorfat um al Sheif; and in Satwa on Al Diyafah Street between the Al Mallah and Beirut cafés.
+There are pharmacies all over the city, including a number run by the BinSina chain which are open 24hr (there’s a list at wdha.gov.ae).
+These include branches on Mankhool Road just north of the Ramada hotel; on the Creek side of Baniyas Square (in the building on the east side of the Deira Tower); in southern Jumeirah at the turn-off to the Majlis Ghorfat um al Sheif; and opposite the Ibis Al Rigga hotel on Al Rigga Rd in Deira.

-There are three main government hospitals (more details at wdha.gov.ae) and several private hospitals with emergency departments.
+There are two main government hospitals and several private hospitals with emergency departments.
 You’ll need to pay for treatment, though costs should be recoverable through your travel insurance.

 There are frustratingly few internet cafés in the city.
 The best area to look is Bur Dubai, which boasts a scattering of small places, mostly catering to the area’s Indian population.
-Aimei internet café (daily 8am–midnight; 3dh/hr) on 13c Sikka, the small road behind the Time Palace hotel, is one reliable option, as is Futurespeed (daily 8am–11pm; 10dh/hr) in the BurJuman centre (it’s just inside the entrance by the Dôme café).
-Elsewhere, internet cafés are few and far between.
-In Deira, try the City Bird internet café between 11a and 13a streets (behind the Dolphin Guest House just off Corniche Road).
-In Oud Metha, try the Grano Coffee shop in Wafi (9am–11pm daily; 9dh/hr), although it doesn’t have many machines so you may well have to wait.
+Aimei internet café (daily 8am–midnight; 3dh/hr) on 13c Sikka, the small road behind the Time Palace hotel, is one reliable option; they also have a second outlet on Al Musalla Rd.
+Elsewhere in Bur Dubai, options include the well-equipped Mi Café in the Al Ain Centre (daily 10am–10.30pm; 10dh/hr) on Al Mankhool Rd, and Futurespeed (daily 8am–11pm; 10dh/hr) in BurJuman (just inside the front entrance by the Dôme café).
+In Deira, there are a few places dotted along Al Rigga Rd including the well set-up Frina internet (daily 10am–10pm; 10dh/hr, right next to Al Rigga metro station.

 Internet access in Dubai is also subject to a certain modest amount of censorship – although this is now significantly less heavy-handed than in former years, during which mainstream sites such as Flickr, Myspace and Facebook were blocked (as was the website of the UK’s Middlesex University thanks to its inadvertently suggestive name).
 There’s a blanket ban on anything remotely pornographic, plus gambling and dating sites, and pages considered religiously or culturally offensive, although news pages (even those critical of the government) are generally left unblocked.
-The use of Skype and other types of VOIP software is technically forbidden by local telecom providers, although it’s easy enough to find a way around the ban, which is seldom enforced in any case.
-Useful information about the latest internet censorship can be found at wdubaifaqs.com/censorship-uae-internet.php.
+The use of Skype and other types of VOIP software is technically illegal, although you might find it available in internet cafés.

 All larger hotels have a laundry service (usually expensive) while holiday apartments generally come with a washing machine as standard.
 There are no self-service launderettes in Dubai, though there are a few rather grubby places offering overnight laundry services dotted around the backstreets of Bur Dubai; you might prefer to wash your clothes yourself, however.

-The best general city maps are the pocket-sized Dubai Mini Map (around 50dh) and the larger Dubai Map (around 25dh) published by Explorer and widely available from bookshops around the city.
+The best general city maps are the pocket-sized Dubai Mini Map (around 15dh) and the larger Dubai Map (around 45dh) published by Explorer and widely available from bookshops around the city.
 Both combine a handy overview map of the city along with more detailed coverage of individual areas, with user-friendly cartography and all relevant tourist attractions and other local landmarks clearly marked.
 They’re also updated on a regular basis, and make a laudable effort to keep pace with the city’s constantly changing road layouts and other ongoing developments.
-The only A–Z-style street atlas currently available is the Dubai Street Map (also published by Explorer; around 90dh); this shows every road in the city, but is frustratingly lacking in other detail and not particularly useful.
+Explorer also publish marvellously detailed A–Z-style street atlases of both Dubai (125dh) and Abu Dhabi (95dh).

 There are plenty of ATMs all over the city which accept foreign Visa and MasterCards.
 All the big shopping malls have at least a few ATMs, as do some large hotels.
 There are banks everywhere, almost all of which have ATMs.
 The most common are Mashreqbank, Commercial Bank of Dubai, National Bank of Dubai, National Bank of Abu Dhabi and Emirates Bank.
-All will also change travellers’ cheques and foreign cash, and there are also plenty of moneychangers, including the reputable Al Ansari Exchange, which has branches all over the city (see walansariexchange.com/en/branches), as well as numerous places in Bur Dubai (try along and around Al Fahidi Street) and Deira (try Sikkat Al Khail Road, particularly the stretch closest to the Gold Souk).
+All will also change foreign cash, and there are also plenty of moneychangers, including the reputable Al Ansari Exchange, which has branches all over the city (see walansariexchange.com/en/branches).

 Opening hours and public holidays

 Dubai runs on an Islamic rather than a Western schedule, meaning that the city operates according to a basic five-day working week running Sunday to Thursday, with Friday as the Islamic holy day (equivalent to the Christian Sunday).
 Some offices also open on Saturday, while others close at noon on Thursday.
 When people talk about the weekend in Dubai they mean Friday and Saturday (and perhaps Thursday afternoon/evening as well).
-The most important fact to note is that many tourist sites and the Dubai Metro are closed on Friday morning, while banks usually open Saturday to Wednesday 8am–1pm and Thursday 8am–noon (some also reopen in the afternoon from 4.30 to 6.30pm).
+The most important fact to note is that many tourist sites are closed on Friday morning (and the metro doesn’t start running until 10am), while banks usually open Saturday to Wednesday 8am–1pm and Thursday 8am–noon (some also reopen in the afternoon from 4.30 to 6.30pm).

 Shops in malls generally open daily from 10am to 10pm, and until midnight on Friday and Saturday (and sometimes Thursday as well); shops in souks follow a similar pattern, though many places close for a siesta between around 1pm and 4pm depending on the whim of the owner.
 Most restaurants open daily for lunch and dinner (although some more upmarket hotel restaurants open for dinner only).
 Pubs tend to open daily from around noon until 2am; bars from around 6pm until 2/3am.